Jump to a Section

 - Interview Preparation

 Your preparation for application to Occupational Therapy programs should always begin with assessment of your individual candidacy.
-Use the ACE Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.
+Use the Pre-Health Pillars Candidacy Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.

 OTCAS: Occupational Therapy Centralized Application Service